reactjs/React.NET/site/jekyll/features/typescript.md

 1. Install a supported version of [Node](https://nodejs.org/en/download/) (either LTS or Current is fine)
 1. Create an empty `package.json` to your project root by running `npm init`.
 Optionally fill out the questions asked by `npm`, or press Enter to accept the defaults.
 1. Run `npm i typescript --save-dev`, which will update the freshly generated `package.json`.
 It's important that the Typescript version is declared in this file so every developer on your project has the same type checking rules.
-1. Copy the [`.tsconfig`](https://github.com/reactjs/react.net/blob/master/src/React.Sample.Mvc4/tsconfig.json) from the Mvc sample to your project root.
+1. Copy the [tsconfig.json](https://github.com/reactjs/react.net/blob/master/src/React.Sample.Mvc4/tsconfig.json) file from the Mvc sample to your project root.
 If your components are not located in `Content`, change that path to the appropriate directory.
 1. Typescript needs to be informed of the libraries available on the global scope.
-To do this, create [`types/index.d.ts`](https://github.com/reactjs/react.net/blob/master/src/React.Sample.Mvc4/types/index.d.ts) in your project root:
+To do this, create [types/index.d.ts](https://github.com/reactjs/react.net/blob/master/src/React.Sample.Mvc4/types/index.d.ts) in your project root:

 ```ts
 import _React from 'react';